cybernetics/JTemplate/README.md

         "average": 3.0
     }

-A simple template for transforming this data into HTML is shown below:
+A template for transforming this data into HTML is shown below:

     <html>
     <head>